Newbury Building Society

 8. If you fail to input the correct security details three times consecutively into myaccounts over an unlimited period, online access will be suspended.
 You will need to contact us by calling our freephone number 0800 988 4857 to re-instate your access to myaccounts.

-9. If you operate your account online, you should check your transactions in myaccounts.
-Transaction history is updated at the start of each day.
+10. If you operate your account online or via the Mobile App, you should check your transactions in myaccounts.
 You must contact us immediately by calling 0800 988 4857 or by emailing us at myaccounts@newbury.co.uk if you discover or suspect that:

 • Someone knows your security details (defined as the information required to access and use myaccounts); or